 How to put yourself back together after life-altering setbacks

 “When I was 31 my husband passed away very suddenly from a very rare disease most doctors have never seen in their lifetime.
 This was 8 weeks after I had given birth to my second child.
 I had a 3-year old and an 8-week old baby when he died.
-It really shook my world,” said Keisha Blair, Author, Economist and Supermom.
+It really shook my world,” said Keisha Blair, Author of Holistic Wealth, Economist and Supermom.

 After facing the unimaginable, she took a year off from work to heal and ultimately, reinvent herself.
 She started by writing the pain and insights she glimpsed from grief.
 Keisha’s formula for radical recovery, distilled in her new book Holistic Wealth: 32 Life Lessons to Help You Find Purpose, Prosperity and Happiness, incorporates emotional, physical and financial self-care to live in balance.

 After years of school, with its gold stars and possibility, we enter life and our choices quickly narrow.
 Despite persistent wage and leadership gaps for women, we fight to establish ourselves at work.
 We focus on income and promotions.
 But we often ignore building wealth and self-care habits, when both are fundamental to having a flexible life.
 Keisha describes in the book, “Our education system teaches about linearity, not about what to do when this linear pattern breaks, not where to look for resilience, not the art of recovery from disruption.
 Knowledge that you are living your life well is a resource you can draw on well into your final hours.”